 Riders can offer you an increased sum assured.
 Some policy combinations, like term insurance with an accidental death benefit rider, give you additional financial coverage.
 For example, if the base policy provides a ₹ 1 crore sum assured and an accidental death benefit rider is added to it, then the nominee will receive an extra ₹ 50 lakh in case of an unfortunate event of your demise due to an accident.
 This will enhance your overall coverage to ₹ 1.5 crore.

-Protection for Family
+Protection for family

 Term insurance riders offer financial security to the family of the insured.
 These riders provide additional financial support to beneficiaries beyond the base policy if an unfortunate event occurs, such as an accidental death, disability or diagnosis of a critical or terminal illness.